 At All Saints Academy, we have our Christian faith at the heart of our community, with respect, acceptance of different views and Christian morals promoted throughout all our activities.
 Our vision of “Living Well Together in Dignity, Faith and Hope translates into our everyday practice.
 The values of faith and hope are particularly relevant in this policy.
-We see education as a ‘gift’ and that all students should have faith and trust in our core beliefs and gain valuable learning experience through the curriculum especially in particular subjects such as Religious Studies and Learning to Learn.
+We see education as a ‘gift’ and that all students should have faith and trust in our core beliefs and gain valuable learning experience through the curriculum especially in particular subjects such as Religious Studies.

 All Saints Academy, in keeping with our Christian ethos, is committed to providing an outstanding quality of education for all students allowing each individual to achieve their full potential regardless of ability, heritage or background.
 Our vision is “Living Well Together in Dignity, Faith and Hope” and this translates into our everyday practice.
 The value of dignity is particularly relevant when we consider the needs of students with Special Educational Needs or Disabilities as we want to promote a curriculum which is inclusive and accessible by all.